 My skin care regimen, and more specifically my morning skin care routine, tends to change based on the seasons and state of my skin.
 As we move into spring, I’m exfoliating more to get rid of my dry winter skin, and using moisture-building bases (think oils and moisturizing serums) that are less heavy (or fatty) than those I was using in winter.

 But it’s not just about the products I’m using, but the order I use them.
-By applying skin care products in the most effective way, you’re making sure they’re working properly and that you’re not wasting your money on expensive skin care.

 As a quick rule of thumb, skin care products should be applied lightest to heaviest.